Isaac Paredes Player Props: Rays vs. Rangers

 Isaac Paredes At The Plate

-- He ranks 68th in batting average, 23rd in on base percentage, and 16th in slugging among qualified hitters in baseball.
+- He ranks 69th in batting average, 23rd in on base percentage, and 17th in slugging among the qualified batters in MLB play.

-- Paredes has reached base via a hit in 45 games this season (of 81 played), and had multiple hits in 19 of those games.
+- Paredes has picked up a hit in 54.9% of his 82 games this season, with multiple hits in 23.2% of them.

-- In 40.7% of his games this season, Paredes has tallied at least one RBI.
-In nine of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 40.2% of his games this season, Paredes has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.